-- For purposes of Elective Deferral Contributions, Employer Matching Contributions and Non-Elective Contributions, Plan Compensation will include any amount you elect to defer on a tax-preferred basis to any Company benefit plan. - For purposes of Elective Deferral Contributions, Employer Matching Contributions and Non-Elective Contributions, Plan Compensation will exclude all of the following items (even if includible in your income): reimbursements or other expense allowances, fringe benefits (cash and noncash), moving expenses, deferred compensation, and welfare benefits. - For purposes of Employer Matching Contributions and Non-Elective Contributions, Plan Compensation will exclude compensation in excess of \$90,000 earned while a sales counselor.
+- For purposes of Elective Deferral Contributions, Employer Matching Contributions and Non-Elective Contributions, Plan Compensation will include any amount you elect to defer on a tax-preferred basis to any Company benefit plan. - For purposes of Elective Deferral Contributions, Employer Matching Contributions and Non-Elective Contributions, Plan Compensation will exclude all of the following items (even if includible in your income): reimbursements or other expense allowances, fringe benefits (cash and noncash), moving expenses, deferred compensation, and welfare benefits. - For purposes of Elective Deferral Contributions, Plan Compensation will exclude Partners in Performance bonus. - For purposes of Employer Matching Contributions and Non-Elective Contributions, Plan Compensation will exclude compensation in excess of \$90,000 earned while a sales counselor and Partners in Performance bonus.

-No more than \$345,000 (in 2024) of Plan Compensation may be taken into account in determining your benefits under the Plan.
+No more than \$350,000 (in 2025) of Plan Compensation may be taken into account in determining your benefits under the Plan.
 This dollar limit is indexed; therefore, it may increase each year for cost-of-living adjustments.